 Browse | Road Bikes | Gravel Bikes | Hybrid Bikes | Mountain Bikes |

 Mountain bikes (also called MTBs) are suitable for various terrains.
 Together with gravel bikes, it’s the most versatile bike type.
+Their versatility and riding comfort come from wide, high-volume tires and front (eventually also rear) suspension.

 Mountain bikes are suitable for terrain like trails, single tracks, forest roads, etc. However, you can also use them on paved roads.
-But it will take more effort to reach the same speed as on a hybrid bike.
+But it will take more effort to reach the same speed as on a road bike.

 Hardtail mountain bikes only have a suspension fork, but full-suspension MTBs also have rear suspension.